betonr/betonr/README.md

 I'm Carlos Noronha,
 I study and work with programming since I was 14 years old and I like ⚡**tech** and **sports**.

 💬 I'm a Software Engineer at a financial institution.
 Systems Analyst graduate with emphasis on web software development and cloud computing.
-I have experience with marketing digital, geographic information system and the financial sector.
+I have experience with digital marketing, geographic information system and the financial sector.

 ## Technologies